GoJS provides a mechanism for you to define context menus for any object or for the diagram background.

 See samples that make use of context menus in the samples index.

 You can see how the "ContextMenu" and "ContextMenuButton" builders are defined at Buttons.js.
 There are examples of customizing buttons at Introduction to Buttons.
+You may also wish to theme your own context menus, described on the theming intro page.

 In this example each Node has its GraphObject.contextMenu property set to an Adornment that shows a single button that when clicked changes the color property of the bound model data.
 The diagram gets its own context menu by setting Diagram.contextMenu.